- The cost price of goods in Lagos market continues to rise and this in turn, has affected the traders’ profit margin

 A trader at Ketu market gave a detailed explanation of why hair extensions especially the ones used in making braids are expensive.

-Hair extensions this week increased by over N500 and some buyers who cannot afford it opt for other less quality brands like wool.
+Hair extensions this week increased by over N500 and some buyers who cannot afford it opt for other fewer quality brands like wool.

-The ones that are of high quality brands are sold from N1,900, wholesale price for the big size and the small-sized ones are sold from N1,500 wholesale price.
-Hair stylist sell from 2,100 and N1,600 respectively.
+The ones that are of high-quality brands are sold from N1,900 before but now they are sold from N2,000 upwards, wholesale price for the big size and the small-sized ones are sold from N1,500 wholesale price.
+Hairstylists sell from 2,200 and N1,800 respectively.

-For crotchet, it is sold from N2,000 upwards and weaves are sold based on the quality of material used and the brands that manufactured them.
+For crotchet, it is sold from N2,000 upwards before but increased to N2,100 upwards depending on the type and weaves are sold based on the quality of material used and the brands that manufactured them.

 From the goods mentioned above, prices of commodities have risen above the income of the average Nigerian.

-In the market, goods have continually skyrocketed in an alarming rate as compared to increase over the years, leaving Nigerians groaning in untold hardship.
+In the market, goods have continually skyrocketed at an alarming rate as compared to increase over the years, leaving Nigerians groaning in untold hardship.

 The present price of commodities in 2021 have shown that on an average scale, prices of goods and services have doubled and in some other cases even tripled; take a paint (bucket) of garri for example which was formerly sold at N350, it now goes for a shocking amount of N1,000 and N1,200 respectively.

-This has however affected the profit margin of traders’ and for buyers, it has resulted to low purchasing power which leads to low patronage at the long run.
+This has however affected the profit margin of traders and for buyers, it has resulted in low purchasing power which leads to low patronage in the long run.

 INTERVIEW: Roasting plantain, yam and potatoes is not easy via Legit TV